LEAF LUMBER BASEBALL CARDS

 Since each lumber card originated from a single cracked bat, production runs were inherently very limited compared to typical cardboard baseball cards.
 Bat breaks that yielded usable lumber for cardstock happened infrequently.
 As a result, true “1/1” relic cards where only one was produced from a lumber remnant became quite common in Leaf Lumber sets compared to other memorabilia card lines.
 Finding high-end repeat lumber cards became a rarity.

-Read also: 1992 TOPPS MICRO BASEBALL CARDS MOST VALUABLE
+Read also: 1977 TOPPS BASEBALL CARDS PRICING

 The un precedented baseball relic cards initiated huge demand and interest among memorabilia collectors.
 Criticism arose regarding the environmental impact and waste of using perfectly good bat lumber that could have been recycled.
 Some doubted the verifiability of lumber sources, despite Leaf’s documentation efforts.
 As a novelty component, the fleeting lumber supply also hampered long-term sustainability of the product line beyond a handful of years.